ChondroFiller Stability Without Stitches

 Frequently Asked Questions

-• Its gel adheres naturally and moulds to the joint, with mechanical properties that help it remain stable under everyday movement.
+• Its gel adheres naturally to the fibrin present in the surrounding cartilage and bone, and moulds to the joint's internal contours.
+The material's mechanical properties — in particular its pronounced viscous behaviour — help it remain stable under everyday load and movement.

 Where to go from here